 Android’s security issues have created a market for antivirus and security apps similar to that available to Windows on the desktop, with dozens of competitors both free and paid.
 AV-test does a great job of comparing the various options from the likes of Avast, AVG, Kaspersky, and other names you may not have previously discovered, and they found Bitdefender Mobile Security for Android to be the “most secure Android app”, a position backed up by popular tech website Tom’s Guide.

 Windows suffers from the same problems as Android when it comes to security, as it is both by far the most widely used desktop operating system and lets users install software from a variety of sources, both official and not.
 Windows 10 was a huge improvement in security over the likes of Windows XP, with Microsoft both switching on automatic updates by default and bundling a limited antivirus suite called Security Essentials, but it remains the biggest target for hackers and other nefarious groups looking to steal your information.
-AV-test is again the place to turn for overall ratings of the various options, and the group gave Ahnlab, Avira, BitDefender, Kaspersky, Mcafee, eScan, and Trend Micro all top scores, while Tom’s Guide chose BitDefender as its winner.
+AV-test is again the place to turn for overall ratings of the best antivirus software, and the group gave Ahnlab, Avira, BitDefender, Kaspersky, Mcafee, eScan, and Trend Micro all top scores, while Tom’s Guide chose BitDefender as its winner.

 As hackers will always target your least protected device as the best way into your personal files, it is crucial that all your devices are protected, from the MacBook Air to your Samsung Galaxy S8 smartphones to your iPad to your Windows gaming desktop – they all need protection.
 Luckily the security software industry has worked out that most people use a variety of devices across a number of platforms throughout the week, and some firms offer software bundles that keep your Windows, OSX, Android, and iOS devices all secured for a single yearly fee with names like Total Security or Total Protection.
 The choice as to which to select depends on the number of devices you want to secure and the platforms they run on, but PCMag picked Bitdefender Total Security 2018 as their winner, and we can;t fault their decision.